 Build Back Better Initiative: What You Can Do To Help

-Whether you’re a small, low-income municipality, non-profit organization, start-up business, or even a regular residential electricity user, the Build Back Better initiative allows for greater equitable access to clean, renewable energy sources, such as distributed wind, solar, biogas, and geothermal energy.
+Whether you’re a small, low-income municipality, non-profit organization, start-up business, or even a regular residential electricity user, the Build Back Better initiative allows for a move away from fossil fuel and greater equitable access to clean, renewable energy sources, such as distributed wind, solar, biogas, and geothermal energy.
 But the bill has hit some roadblocks in the senate.

 While the drastic effects of climate change can be seen in almost every environment in almost every corner of the world, it’s not too late to act.
-If your organization can support, please use this form to be added to the sign-on list.
+If your organization can support it, please use this form to be added to the sign-on list.

 The Author, Dan Clunies, is a DWEA board member, a 10-year veteran of the oil and gas industry, and a former Houston resident who enjoyed motorcycling in the Texas Hill Country.
 He now works for Windurance, a technology leader in blade pitch control and power electronics for the wind energy industry in his hometown of Pittsburgh.